taosourcerer/source/README.md

 Where possible, code snippets should be provided.
 The language used in the document is aimed to be simple and short.
 The exposition of ideas is aimed to be as direct as possible.

-This is a public version of the project and as such it contains only the first chapter.
-Other chapters are being developed in a private repo.

 ## Vision